bitcoinaff/guide/readme.md

 2. Appropriate examples: <b>Individual</b>: [Live](http://www.weusecoins.com/trace-mayer-bitcoin-expert); [Github](https://github.com/sunnankar/wuc-new/blob/gh-pages/_people/trace-mayer-bitcoin-expert.md); <b>Corporate</b>: [Live](http://www.weusecoins.com/armory/); [Github](https://github.com/sunnankar/wuc-new/blob/gh-pages/_companies/armory.md)<p>
 3. For the Author URL in the layout use a website of your choice<p>

-### Writing Articles For XXX<p>
+### Writing Articles For BitcoinBestBuy.com<p>
 1. Create an objective article in the _posts folder<p>
 2. Use the Year-Month-Date in the file name.
 Ex.
 2017-5-21-bitcoin.md<p>
-3. Fill out the Author and Author URL (use your XXX Author Biography article).<p>
+3. Fill out the Author and Author URL (use your BitcoinBestBuy.com Author Biography article).<p>
 4. Length should be 500-1,800 words.
 However, the main criteria is quality and usefulness.
-Do not be afraid to create a 5,000 word <a href="XXX">guide</a> if it is awesome.
+Do not be afraid to create a 5,000 word <a href="BitcoinBestBuy.com">guide</a> if it is awesome.
 5. Even better, develop a <b>content creation plan</b>.
 Take advantage of the ZMOT with a [hub and spoke model](http://www.verticalmeasures.com/content-strategy/build-your-content-marketing-around-a-hub-and-spoke-model/).
 6. Perform at least basic Search Engine Optimization (Ex.
 [Free Tool](http://www.weusecoins.com/en/questions/)).<p>
-7. Link to and from other relevant pages on XXX like the extensive [FAQ](https://www.weusecoins.org/en/questions/)<p>
+7. Link to and from other relevant pages on BitcoinBestBuy.com like the extensive [FAQ](https://www.weusecoins.org/en/questions/)<p>
 8. Optimize images (Ex.
 [Tiny PNG](https://tinypng.com))<p>
 9. Find websites that will link to the article<p>
 10. Mention the article on social media like Twitter, Facebook, Reddit, etc.<p>